Applications are closed

 APPLICATIONS ARE CLOSED This high-profile session is back by popular demand.
 Speakers will be shortlisted by an independent panel and will be invited to provide a as a 4-minute lightning talk at...

 Health Data Research UK Scientific Conference 2022: Data for global health and society

-Join us at this free event to celebrate the global health data revolution, and help build the knowledge, collaborations and public trust needed to enable data-driven discoveries which improve...
+This free event aimed to celebrate the global health data revolution, and help build the knowledge, collaborations and public trust needed to enable data-driven discoveries which improve...

 Patient and Public Involvement and Engagement